heabiside/SQL-TABLE/README.md

 XAMPP (MariaDB + APACHE)

 # Example usage
-I built it in xampp, which is vulnerable because I don't intend to publish it as a web app.
+I built it in xampp.
+This source code is vulnerable because I don't intend to publish it as a web app.
 If you put the whole folder directly under htdocs, it works just like the pictures below.

 This is the first screen, where you can enter a database name to specify the database.
 Databases that do not exist will be created automatically.